 Our student accommodation in Nottingham is perfect for those studying at The University of Nottingham, Nottingham Trent University, or Nottingham Language Academy.
 Wherever you are studying, our Nottingham student accommodation is the perfect place to call home during your stay in the city, with easy walking distances from some of the apartments locations, and great transport links no matter where you live and study in the city.

-Nottingham Trent University is within walking distance of both Bowman House and The Glasshouse, with all of our other student accommodation in Nottingham within easy reach via public transport.
+Nottingham Trent University is within walking distance of our Bowman House, The Glasshouse, Miura, Nottingham Square and Orbital properties with all of our other student accommodation in Nottingham within easy reach via public transport.
 It is a popular university within the UK, and is home to over 26,000 students.
 In terms of student satisfaction it is regularly rated in the top 15 in university polls and is rated as gold for teaching.
 The Student’s Union has a 2,400-capacity venue with a £1 million worth of sound and lighting equipment, has three bars, a large sports hall and 30ft climbing wall, and a 100-station fitness suite.
 It truly is one of the best Student’s Union buildings in the entire country.
 Students have the option of over 160 clubs and societies, as well as providing an in-house radio station and online magazine.
 It has consistently performed as one of the top post-1992 universities and continues to invest in the development of the university and Student’s Union to improve the quality of life for all students.

 Nottingham Language Academy is located on the doorstep of Orbital and within walking distance of Bowman House.
 It is a small, independent language school in the heart of the city that offers a large selection of practical language courses and flexible study options with a view to motivating students and maintaining focus through high-quality teaching provision.
 Whether you intend to work overseas, travel, or improve your chances of being accepted at a University or job, it is a great place to study.